VUnit/vunit/vhdl/com/user_guide.md

     variable proc_2 : actor_t := find("proc_2");  -- Find the receiver
     variable receipt : receipt_t;       -- Send receipt
   begin
-    send(net, self, proc_2, "Hello proc_2!", receipt);
+    send(net, proc_2, "Hello proc_2!", receipt);
     check_relation(receipt.status = ok);
     wait;
   end process proc_1;
 ```

 The returned receipt contains, among other things, status for the send and the expected value is `ok`. `net` is the abstract network over which messages are sent.
 Ideally this shouldn't be part of the procedure call but since `net` is a signal and the procedure is defined within a package it has to be among the parameters if the procedure is to drive the signal.
+Note that the self variable isn't used and could have been excluded.
+It will be used in later examples where the sender can't be anonymous.

 Below is a basic receiver for the message above.